-When the bladder is empty it is located wholly inside the lesser pelvis however when it becomes distended with urine, it grows upward and forward into the abdominal cavity.
+When the urinary bladder is empty it is located wholly inside the lesser pelvis however when it becomes distended with urine, it grows upward and forward into the abdominal cavity.

 In kids, the bladder is an abdominopelvic organ even when it’s empty as the pelvic cavity is small and the neck of bladder is located at the level of the upper border of pubic symphysis.
-It starts to goes into the enlarging pelvis in the age of 6 years but doesn’t become a pelvic organ thoroughly until after puberty.
+Urinary bladder starts to go into the enlarging pelvis in the age of 6 years but doesn’t become a pelvic organ thoroughly until after puberty.

 Size and Shape

 The size and shape of the urinary bladder change based on the amount of pee it includes.
-It’s tetrahedral in shape when empty and ovoid in shape when distended.
+Urinary bladder is tetrahedral in shape when empty and oval in shape when distended.

 Normally in adult male the capacity changes from 120 to 320 ml.
 The mean capacity is all about 220 ml.

 - An amount of urine beyond 220 ml causes a desire to micturate but the bladder is normally emptied at about 250-300 ml.

 - The filling of pee up to 500 ml could be endured but beyond this, it causes pain because of tension of its wall.
 On collection of pee about 800 ml, the micturition is beyond one’s voluntary control.

 External Features and Relations